(T-Shirts, Mugs, Bags, Hats)

 Danielle’s latest song Breath was released on March 23, 2018.
 The song is dedicated to her Mom and all her fans, radio stations and everyone who has been involved in her music!
 She describes it as a song for those who lift you up.
 All you have to do is listen to her song Breath to understand that she is also talking about how her faith has played a strong role in her life.
 The video for Breath was nominated and won Carolina Music Video Award for best Gospel / Christian video for 2018.

 Danielle’s ultimate goal is to use her talents and life experiences to help others.
-While in High School Danielle spent time volunteering with Big Brother’s Big sisters and spoke against bullying.
-Danielle is also known for her love of animals and adopted six cats and a dog from the local humane society while growing up.
-After graduating from Cony High School in June 2016, Danielle opted for a change in scenery.
-In August 2016 Danielle headed to western North Carolina in the beautiful Blue Ridge Mountains where music and the arts are emphasized and she could be just a few hours away from Nashville.
-There Danielle has continued to help others by participating in the Walk to End Alzheimer’s and joining the local organizing committee for the walk.
+While growing up in Maine, Danielle spent time volunteering with Big Brother’s Big sisters and spoke against bullying.
+Danielle is also known for her love of animals and adopted five cats and a dog from the local humane society while growing up.
+After graduating from High School at age 17, Danielle opted for a change in scenery.
+Danielle headed to western North Carolina in the beautiful Blue Ridge Mountains where music and the arts are emphasized and she could be just a few hours away from Nashville.
+There Danielle has continued to help others by participating in and joining the local committee for the Walk to End Alzheimer’s, by volunteering with Sonrise Outreach, helping those in need at Christmas and by recently adopting two new cats for her new home in NC.
 In December 2017 Danielle was also involved in helping to obtain donations for children who may not have otherwise had a Christmas.
 As for Danielle’s career goals, she has continued to write and record songs; all the while, pursing a future career that combined her background in music, music marketing and business to hopefully continue to make a difference in the lives of others.
-Expect Danielle’s next song Breath will be out in March 23, 2018 and can be pre-ordered on I-tunes now!
-Once again, the song has a meaning that will definitely evoke emotions.

 For booking or any other information, feel free to get in touch!